-Our grandmothers and great-grandmothers measured with cups, spoons and hands, using their sense of sight, touch and smell when baking and cooking.
+Our grandmothers and great-grandmothers measured with cups, spoons, and hands, using their sense of sight, touch and smell when baking and cooking.
 Repeating these tasks daily or weekly with much trial and error, they developed highly-innate senses and their own standardized recipes.
-Today, most of us do not bake and cook in that same way and instead rely heavily on weights and measures as written in published recipes.
+Today, unless you bake professionally or almost daily, most of us do not bake and cook in that same way and instead rely heavily on weights and measures as written in published recipes.

 The challenge anyone faces with measuring ingredients for baked goods using measuring cups and spoons is that 1 cup or 1 teaspoon is not going to be the same each time.
 If seven people each presented 1 cup of flour, there would be seven different amounts.
 Some would scoop the flour, some would spoon it into the measuring cup.
 Some cups would be leveled off evenly on top, some slightly overflowing, with others slightly dipping in the middle.
 The result?
 When used in the same recipe, each final product would turn out slightly different.